tdwan100/SentimentAnalysis/README.md

-Here's a sample README file for your BERT-based text classification project on GitHub:

----

 # BERT-based Text Classification

 This project uses a pretrained BERT model to perform text classification on a custom dataset.
 We fine-tune BERT for a multi-class classification task, leveraging PyTorch and Hugging Face's Transformers library.
 The model achieves high accuracy and F1 score over several epochs, demonstrating its efficacy in text classification tasks.